xames3/xsnumpy/README.rst

 each module and function, ensuring clarity and ease of understanding.
 Users are encouraged to delve into the code, experiment with it, and modify it to suit their learning curve.

+**Note.** xsNumPy cannot and should not be used as an alternative to NumPy.

 -------------------------------------------------------------------------------
 Contributions and Feedback